top of page

 11. Speak Kindly to Yourself

-The words you use internally mean more than any affirmation you post online.
-Self-talk shapes your emotional landscape: when your inner voice is harsh, the mind stays in defense mode.
+The words you use internally matter more than any affirmation you post online.
+Self-talk shapes your emotional landscape.
+When your inner voice is harsh, the mind stays in defense mode.

 Practice gentle self-talk.